 Sample 3: 16:8 Meal Plan

 This fasting method requires you to fast for 16 hours and then have your meals during the 8-hour window (9).
-In this diet, men fast for 16 hours while women fast for 14 hours.
+In this diet, men generally fast for 16 hours while women fast for 14 hours.
 During the 8-hour eating window, focus on getting enough calories.
-Remember that during this diet, you must have finished your dinner by 8 p.m. and skip breakfast as your first meal should be lunch at noon (9).
+As an example, during this diet, you might finish your dinner by 8 p.m. and skip breakfast as your first meal should be lunch at noon (9).
+There are no restrictions on what or how much you can eat, only the timing of your meals.
+It is still important, however, to include nourishing, satisfying foods in a balanced diet during your eating window.
 Below is a suggested 16:8 diet plan:

 Lunch: Tomato Penne With Avocado (495 calories)